Using the DMF Recorder Node

 This command displays a table with one entry per configured collector.

-A feature-unsupported-on-device warning appears when connecting an EOS switch to an RN.
-The feature do not sample packets passing to an RN from an EOS switch.
+A feature-unsupported-on-device warning appears when connecting an unsupported switch to an RN.
+The feature does not sample packets passing to an RN from an unsupported switch.
 View any such warnings using the GUI or using the following CLI command:

 Controller-1#show fabric warnings feature-unsupported-on-device